vbanakha/edgePtychoNN/README.md

 1. In one terminal run the adSimServer.py, which will simulate a detector with either a random 128x128 images or from a presaved scan file (scan810.npy) python3 adSimServer.py -if diff_scan_810.npy -fps 10

+   fps is the frame rate and the maximum possible frame rate with real-time feedback is 2000.

 2. Open another terminal and run the main-batch-test.py